Assessment

 Assessment is part of the learning process, and its role is to support learning.

-At OIS, we follow the national assessment requirements based on the Finnish Core Curriculum (Opetussuunnitelman perusteet) while also using assessment guidelines and criteria based on the IB programme.
+At OIS, we follow the national assessment requirements based on the Finnish Core Curriculum (Opetussuunnitelman perusteet).

 According to the Finnish national curriculum, assessment is equal, open and interactive.
 Students’ learning, skills and work are assessed in a variety of ways against the objectives (O’s in English and T’s in Finnish) set in the curriculum.